CharlesCarley/FileTools/CMake/Readme.md

-## CMake build utilities
+## CMake Build Utilities

 ### MakeFT
-can be used to add a build time target in order to call makeft on a group of source files.
+can be used to add a custom target that calls makeft on a group of source files.

 #### macro(ADD_FT TARGET ARGN)